Connect with our Community

 About Mollie: An answer after 42 years When Mollie and her family found out in February of 2021 that she has Jansen de Vries Syndrome, a 42-year mystery was solved.
 Prior to this unexpected news, her diagnosis was Cyclic Vomiting Syndrome (CVS) and undiagnosed global developmental delay.
 Mollie was a year and a half old…

-About Daniel Daniel is 12 years old.
+About Daniel Daniel is 13 years old.
 He lives with his dad, mom, and older sister.
-He loves to see his grandmother Lena every day and has many family members in South Africa and Australia.
+He loves seeing his grandmother Lena daily and has many family members in South Africa and Australia.
 Early Years Daniel was born at term after an uncomplicated pregnancy.
-Still, his parents and the medical team knew right…
+Still, his parents and the medical team knew right from the…